 Water Arum is a rhizomatous herbaceous perennial with a thick branching rhizome.
 Leaves are glossy, dark green, and heart-shaped.
-Flowers are small, yellowish-green, and produced within white spathe.
+Flowers are small, yellowish-green, and produced within a white spathe.
 The fruit is a cluster of bright red berries.

 Growing Conditions and General Care